 Slow recovery time

 A poor presumption many business owners tend to make about tape backups is the length of time it will take to restore data.
-Although many traditional backup providers tout their ‘fast’ recovery times, tape drives are manually stored in remote storage facilities.
-This means that data needs to be carted back and forth between storage locations, slowing down the entire recovery process.
+Although many traditional backup providers tout their ‘fast’ recovery times, tape drives are physically sitting in remote storage facilities.
+This means that data needs to physically move between storage locations, slowing down the entire recovery process.

 When businesses have to wait that long just to restore mission-critical data, financial damages can account for $21,300 lost per hour of downtime.